Dkloh/Dkloh/README.md

 ### Hi there 👋

+What's up?
+Coming from NYC!
+Lots of love to you all!

+Learning computer science at BMCC
 <!--
 **Dkloh/Dkloh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.